 Test strategies and confidence will help you in the PTE listening test, but if your communicative and enabling English skills (speaking, writing, reading, listening & vocabulary, grammar and so on) are poor, your score will not be high.
 You need strong English skills.
 Have a look at the skills and ways to study listed below to see how to continue to develop your language skills.

 Of course, you’re wondering, “How can I be confident?”

-Mostly this will come from knowing about the task types, knowing how to manage your time and having strong English skills.
-Beyond that it depends to some extent on how much time you have before your test.
-If you plan to do your test very soon, then you need to understand and quickly recognise the various tasks in the PTE listening test and you need to know how to manage your time.
+Mostly this will come from knowing about the task types, knowing how to manage your time and have strong English skills.
+Beyond that, it depends to some extent on how much time you have before your test.
+If you plan to do your test very soon, then you need to understand and quickly recognize the various tasks in the PTE listening test and you need to know how to manage your time.

 SO HOW WILL YOU ACHIEVE SUCCESS ON THE PTE LISTENING TEST?